raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

 ### conclusion

-Untangling the mechanism of following a linked list from the algorithm of searching for a loop allows us to repurpose the tortoise and hare algorithm to solve a question about a path looping.
+Untangling the mechanism of following a linked list from the algorithm of searching for a loop allows us to repurpose the Tortoise and Hare algorithm to solve a question about a path looping.

 Better factoring equals more reuse.